-Richard joined the School of Law in January 2015.
+Richard joined the School of Law in January 2015 and was promoted to Associate Professor in October 2019.
 He was previously a lecturer at the School of Law, University of Sheffield, where he completed his PhD in 2011 looking at the institutional structure of the international legal order.
 He also holds degrees from Sheffield Hallam University (LLB, first class hons.) and Newcastle University (LLM with distinction).
-Since September 2016, Richard is Vice-Principal for Internationalisation in the College of Social Sciences and Law.
+Since September 2016, Richard is also Vice-Principal for Internationalisation in the College of Social Sciences and Law.
 Richard's primary research interests lie in the fields of international law and jurisprudence, but he also has broader interests in political theory, legal history, constitutional law, the law of international organisations and the international law of the sea.
 He has held visiting research positions at the Amsterdam Center for International Law (ACIL), University of Amsterdam and the Centre of Excellence in Global Governance Research and Erik Castrén Institute of International Law and Human Rights, University of Helsinki.
 Richard welcomes requests for PhD supervision in the areas of international law (theory and institutional structure), international organisations, legal theory, and international law of the sea.
 Richard currently teaches Public International Law and convenes and teaches The Law of International Organisations and the International Law of the Sea at undergraduate level.

-- LLBSheffield Hallam University
+- LlbSheffield Hallam University

 - LLMUniv Newcastle upon Tyne